 Limited Liability Partnerships

-Solicitors partnerships may apply to the LSRA for authorisation to operate as Limited Liability Partnerships or LLPs.
+Solicitors partnerships and legal partnerships may apply to the LSRA for authorisation to operate as Limited Liability Partnerships or LLPs.
 On this page you can find out how to apply to us for authorisation to operate as an LLP and see the register of authorised LLPs.

 Information for legal practitioners